Li Ying (Eastern Han): Anecdote

-In the early 160s, when he was 10 years old (by East Asian reckoning), Kong Rong paid a visit to Li Ying, who received no one but the very eminent and his own relatives.
+In the early 160s, (Note: Since Kong Rong's birth year was either 151 or 153, this anecdote happened in either 160 or 162.) when he was 10 years old (by East Asian reckoning), Kong Rong paid a visit to Li Ying, who received no one but the very eminent and his own relatives.
 Claiming to be a relative, Kong Rong was brought before Li Ying, who asked how they were related.
 Kong Rong answered that his ancestor Confucius was a student and friend of Laozi (whose family name was said to be Li (李)).
 Another guest present, Chen Wei (陈炜), was not impressed, commenting that a person who showed great ability at a young age might not grow up to be especially capable.
 Kong Rong immediately retorted, "I suppose you were really smart when you were young."
 Li Ying laughed at this and predicted the child would grow up to be a great man.

 Descendants

-Li Ying was recorded to have a son, Li Zan (李瓒), who was Chancellor of Dongping.
+Li Ying was recorded to have a son, Li Zan (李瓒), (Note: Xie Cheng recorded this son's name as "Li Gui" (李珪).) who was Chancellor of Dongping.
 Li Zan was impressed with Cao Cao's abilities before the latter became famous.
 At his deathbed, he told those who had gathered around him (including his son Li Xuan [李宣]), "Times will soon become chaotic; of the Tianxias heroes, none surpass Cao Cao.
 I am good friends with Zhang Miao, while you all are maternal relatives of Yuan Shao.
 But, do not become their followers; you all must go to Cao Cao."
 Li Zan's sons followed their father's advice, and survived the turbulent end of the Han dynasty.